tetyanaloskutova/devskills1/README.md

 - Pandas has a line terminator option, or you can use find/replace to clean the file.

 ## Bonus Points
 If you can find me the name of a country in Asia hidden in the dataset.
+This is one of the more evil issues you can encounter in dirty data.